What does a conservator do? What are the duties of a guardian for the elderly? What happens if a conservator breaches their duties?

 What are the responsibilities of a conservator of the person?
 What does a conservator of the person do?
 What sorts of decisions can they make on behalf of the conservatee?

 Unless the conservator of the person and conservator of the estate are the same person, a conservator of the person’s responsibilities do not include any duty or task that is predominantly financial in nature; they are charged solely with protecting the health and safety of the conservatee.
-That being said, they may have to regularly coordinate with the conservator of the estate (or whoever is in charge of the conservatee’s finances) to arrange for the conservatee’s daily needs and health care.
+That being said, they may have to regularly coordinate with the conservator of the estate (or whoever is in charge of the conservatee’s finances) to arrange funding for the conservatee’s daily needs and health care.

 Some of the responsibilities of conservators of the person may include:

-• Arranging for the conservatee’s care and protection (e.g., hiring a qualified live-in nurse if the conservatee’s medical condition calls for it)
+- Arranging for the conservatee’s care and protection (e.g., hiring a qualified live-in nurse if the conservatee’s medical condition calls for it)

-• Deciding where the conservatee will live (e.g., requesting permission from the court to place the conservatee in an assisted living facility if they require medical supervision around the clock)
+- Deciding where the conservatee will live (e.g., requesting permission from the court to place the conservatee in an assisted living facility if they require medical supervision around the clock)

-• Arranging the conservatee’s meals
+- Arranging the conservatee’s meals

-• Arranging the conservatee’s health care (e.g., making their medical appointments, seeking the court’s permission to consent on behalf of the conservatee when the conservatee needs a major medical procedure)
+- Arranging the conservatee’s health care (e.g., making their medical appointments, seeking the court’s permission to consent on behalf of the conservatee when the conservatee needs a major medical procedure)

-• Arranging for the conservatee’s clothing
+- Arranging for the conservatee’s clothing

-• Arranging for the conservatee’s housekeeping
+- Arranging for the conservatee’s housekeeping

-• Arranging for the conservatee’s transportation
+- Arranging for the conservatee’s transportation

-• Arranging for the conservatee’s shelter
+- Arranging for the conservatee’s shelter

-• Organizing recreational activities for the conservatee
+- Organizing recreational activities for the conservatee

-• Ensuring the conservatee’s wellbeing
+- Ensuring the conservatee’s wellbeing

-Because a conservator of the person is responsible for managing the conservatee’s health care, they may have to make life-changing medical decisions for the conservatee, but before doing so, they generally will have to seek permission from the court.
-As an example, if a conservatee’s dementia has progressed to the point that it has become unsafe for them to stay in a residence where they cannot be watched 24/7, their conservator of the person may find it is in their best interest to relocate them to a locked or secured facility.
-The conservator of the person would have to seek the court’s permission before proceeding with such a decision.
+As an example, if a conservatee’s dementia has progressed to the point it has become unsafe for them to stay in a residence where they cannot be watched 24/7, their conservator of the person may find it is in their best interest to relocate them to a locked or secured facility.
+Before taking this step, however, the conservator of the person would have to seek the court’s permission.

 Conservators of the person should also keep records of the decisions they make on behalf of the conservatee.
 Keeping thorough records will not only help the conservator track the conservatee’s medical history and health care but also help to protect themselves in the event they are asked to defend their actions in court.
 A probate attorney can help conservators of the person navigate tough decisions.